assemblee-virtuelle/semapps/website/docs/others/ACL.md

 ## Web ACL

-The java class `ShiroEvaluator` is checking, for every SPARQL request, the subjet and the object of each tuple that the SPARQL engine has asked to receive from the underlying storage.
+The java class `ShiroEvaluator` is checking, for every SPARQL request, the subject of each tuple that the SPARQL engine has asked to receive from the underlying storage.
 It also prevents a SemAppsUser from accessing the ACL graph.

 Implementation of the [ Web ACL specs](https://github.com/solid/web-access-control-spec) in Java.